evanjohnso/EpicodusAPI/README.md

 ## Description

-A custom built public API providing information about Epicodus student's which has campuses in both Portland and Seattle.
+A custom built public facing API providing information about student demographics for a local code school.
-This project leverages H2 to quickly onboard a relational database for the MVP.
-Postman was vital to injecting new data into the server, however a text.json file is included to facilitate testing on a remote computer.
+This project leverages H2 to quickly onboard a relational database.
+Postman was vital to injecting new data into the server.
+If on a remote computer, a text.json file is included in the repo to facilitate testing.

 ## Setup/Installation Requirements